 Carly O’Halloran Alameda represents clients in a variety of civil litigation matters, with an emphasis on real property and construction disputes, and complex breach of contract and business tort claims across industries.
 Her practice includes representing clients in California state and federal courts, as well as in alternative dispute resolution processes, including AAA, JAMS, and ICC arbitrations.

-Ms. Alameda’s practical approach to litigation is influenced by her service as a board member of Mammoth HR, a for-profit consulting business that advises companies on human resources compliance and employee management issues.
-Beyond simply litigating a dispute, she strives to understand how a case fits into any client’s overall business strategy so that she can help achieve a favorable result, efficiently and effectively.
+Ms. Alameda’s strategic and practical approach to litigation is influenced by her role as a board member of Mammoth HR, an HR consulting company.
+Beyond simply litigating a case, she understands how a dispute fits into a client’s overall business strategy so that she can achieve the most favorable result efficiently and effectively.

-Ms. Alameda represents companies from numerous industries, including consumer products, wine and food, real estate and construction, energy, software and technology, and financial services.
-Her clients also include entrepreneurs and family-owned businesses.
+Ms. Alameda also represents companies from other industries, including consumer products, wine and food, energy, and software and technology.
+Her broader business litigation experience includes:

 Ms. Alameda’s practice also includes both state and federal appellate work.
 She served as a clerk to the Hon.
 Mark B. Simons of the California Court of Appeal (First District) upon graduating law school.

 Ms. Alameda is a founding member of WISE, a collaboration between in-house counsel and law firm partners to promote the advancement of women in the legal profession.
 She is also a prolific writer, including on the topics of the boardroom, corporate governance, and cybersecurity.
 She has been named to the list of Northern California Rising Stars by Super Lawyers from 2012-2016.
 While earning her B.S. at Cal Poly San Luis Obispo, Ms. Alameda was an NCAA Division I volleyball player.